 A versatile and steadfast pillar of Australian basketball, contributing championship grit on court and advocacy off it.

-Laura Hodges built a quietly formidable career defined by reliability, adaptability, and leadership.
-The South Australian forward carved her path through the competitive landscapes of the WNBL, Europe, and a stint in the WNBA with the Phoenix Mercury.
-Known for her high basketball IQ, defensive tenacity, and clutch shooting, she was the kind of player coaches trusted in big moments.
-Her loyalty to the Adelaide Lightning made her a cornerstone of the franchise, where her experience and calm presence guided younger teammates.
-Beyond the hardwood, Hodges leveraged her respect among peers into a role on the board of the Australian Basketball Players’ Association, advocating for player rights and welfare.
-Her story is one of sustained excellence and service, proving impact is measured not just in points scored, but in respect earned and foundations strengthened.
+Laura Hodges played for the Adelaide Lightning, the Phoenix Mercury in the WNBA, and teams across Europe, building a career defined by reliability, adaptability, and leadership.
+Born in 1983, the South Australian forward was trusted by coaches in big moments for her high basketball IQ, defensive tenacity, and clutch shooting.
+Her loyalty to the Lightning made her a cornerstone of the franchise, where her experience guided younger teammates.
+Beyond the hardwood, she leveraged her respect among peers into a role on the board of the Australian Basketball Players’ Association, advocating for player rights and welfare.

 1981–1996